aditya-bhuyan/dees-pages-workshop/instructions/Lab06-Logging-README.md

 ```
 - Change the value of **tags** in *pipeline.yaml* to *logging*
 - Push the code to github repository to start the pipeline
 - In PKS cluster the application ready time would be delayed.
-The application would be ready after 15 seconds as the readiness probe would start after 150 seconds
+The application would be ready after 150 seconds as the readiness probe would start after 150 seconds.
 - Keep on checking the status of the pod which is part of the pages deployment
-- After sometime though the status might be **Running**, it might be showing **Not Ready**
+- After sometime though the status of the pod might be **Running**, but it might be showing **Not Ready** as it needs atleast 150 seconds to be ready.